-General.
-Enter the same information that was entered on Form 8038, 8038-G or 8038-GC (the "initial filing"), making any necessary changes, for example, a change of address.
+Issues, Leases, and Installment Sales; or Form 8038-TC, Information Return for Tax Credit Bonds and Specified Tax Credit Bonds (the "initial filing"), making any necessary changes, for example, a change of address.

 Line 1.
-Enter the name of the governmental entity that issued the bonds, not the name of the entity receiving the benefit of the financing or the eligible taxpayer claiming the QZAB credit.
+Enter the name of the governmental entity that issued the bonds, not the name of the entity receiving the benefit of the financing or the eligible taxpayer claiming a tax credit.